bojackchen/digital-flow/README.md

 - Allow delay cells to be used
 - Make sure there is enough room for inserted cells
 - Make sure that the timing constraints are in sync for setup and hold
-- Control hold optimization target slack such as `setOptMode -holdTargetSlack -0.1`
+- Control hold optimization target slack such as `setOptMode -holdTargetSlack -0.05`

 The hold timing results will also be printed out after optimization.
 It is not necessary to fix all hold violations now.
-Another hold timing optimization could be performed at post-Route step.
+Another hold timing optimization could be performed at post-route step.
 Run the `timeDesign` command to report the setup and hold timing analysis if necessary.
 ```console
 # This is optional